The-Balance-FFXIV/balance-static/content/jobs/casters/black-mage/advanced-non-standard-blm-guide.md

 ![](https://lh6.googleusercontent.com/h9re6QB7Z2iF5TgGVH1tN9oG5-t2O3QAVVYfmURI76QiAA7HkUosqUMdexnMxPHXWHPbwDxsvVvw7LCYxtpLpiP_1pZ9qay_l9dRZc7f34SWsJkyYQ7AarYRlXpAkVhdHATBOL7p=s0)

 In terms of overwriting the dot, it is better to drop the dot for a prolonged period of time than it is to overwrite it with a hard refresh.
-For reference, overwriting 1 tick (3 seconds) of the dot with a hardcast refresh is equal to dropping the dot for \~20 seconds.
+For reference, overwriting one tick (three seconds) of the dot with a hardcast refresh is equal to dropping the dot for \~20 seconds.
 T3 procs can be used more liberally to enable certain lines as long as only a few ticks of the dot is being overwritten.
 Sharpcast increases the amount of time you can overwrite T3 by about \~3 seconds with a hardcast.

 Sharpcast should be used on T3 whenever possible, as we never cast F1 ideally.
 If you end up doing a line with F1, it is preferable to use it in the “Sharp any” regime for the duration of the line, rather than force it onto F1 or T3.

 Thunder should be used as UI filler whenever possible.
 At ~2k sps, a Sharped T3P without additional procs will have its proc running out right after Despair in 4xF4.
-I advise you to check these lines for yourself as these sps thresholds are only an estimation and are subject to latency variations between players.
+I advise you to check these lines for yourself as these SpS thresholds are only an estimation and are subject to latency variations between players.

 ![](https://lh6.googleusercontent.com/mkDr50kTmXEyA306ndAn41QYqaO8lPh6980eYNsIEDR85trUgNIJvWPbUnMEKyno8CLth3R4EbuX9r2jMQL9y-L1iK1thClWtqoTU6ja1mO1ccotZV0Qi7NKNQvzSE1yF9fLT7Fq=s0)

-Similarly, a Sharped T3P without additional procs in a 3xF4 Transpose line will also have its proc running out after Despair. (~1900 sps)
+Similarly, a Sharped T3P without additional procs in a 3xF4 Transpose line will also have its proc running out after Despair. (~1900 Sps)

 ![](https://lh4.googleusercontent.com/ITVZSLLltQzh1xDp4SzKZeZf9tms7hAtmnu4bvm1jY1BNgIOzOZ8VlgkZknRpIhS6XWNwa_MKkou7Nv1fsYCLucyVnPc7HhQ-NuW1S-bhifJcW30uQ8obrE3PwDCoqkmMMylwPWZ=s0)

-A Sharped T3 hardcast without additional procs will have its proc fall off after Despair in a 4xF4 Transpose line. (~1900 sps)
+A Sharped T3 hardcast without additional procs will have its proc fall off after Despair in a 4xF4 Transpose line. (~1900 SpS)

 ![](https://lh3.googleusercontent.com/M-U5c7lPFhPAwBgtpFASXUhag6aUEbSU6GivKuKujjODMaxbZPlUSzh9w3P6atiYgs9wM0rhTtNMwssH3MkeXmXcJ5wTTRz8_m_6PUeFOth-myhc0_yGa0L5YVTQUzibrBE3TThV=s0)

 Even though the last T3P happens before UI, it can still serve its purpose as an instant cast filler.
 Use the T3P to enter a Transpose line or use Swift to instant cast a Transposed B3 for an additional tick.

-At higher sps, this T3P can be used as an UI filler after B3.
+At higher SpS, this T3P can be used as an UI filler after B3.
 For example:

 ![](https://lh3.googleusercontent.com/6Kr-g8kPQWaFsbUwUfdBc5tHFZ_A1p8JDwIl7K1ki5cNMqCtm0huyE7zTsZBbAmJw7JCl2HQv9WC53Ixz_o1SP3F5LsJ89DGwrXQcFW_wViyHXZjt40cQOFu7vng4UK-I-auW6Vf=s0)

 Using T3P as UI filler this way has different sps thresholds for different lines.
-In this example, ~2900 sps is required.
+In this example, ~2900 SpS is required.

-At ~2.4k sps, a Sharped T3 hardcast without additional procs in a 4xF4 line will have its proc running out after B3, also making it a suitable UI filler.
+At ~2.4k SpS, a Sharped T3 hardcast without additional procs in a 4xF4 line will have its proc running out after B3, also making it a suitable UI filler.

 ![](https://lh6.googleusercontent.com/6tMBhPAFCTJWDM2kbfNlVXx9rmDAfpAIomPe7YDAZTP0dMJuNJIk2BB-V4A-u4VjXk5YOSGIbYoSuJOs-ylySphzWxKxT6Qn0tzDoPkJXH6X6WkJ8bltYedZkLk8-H-qhpczE4f5=s0)